State (polity): Modern state

 Hendrik Spruyt distinguishes between three prominent categories of explanations for the emergence of the modern state as a dominant polity: (1) Security-based explanations that emphasize the role of warfare, (2) Economy-based explanations that emphasize trade, property rights and capitalism as drivers behind state formation, and (3) Institutionalist theories that sees the state as an organizational form that is better able to resolve conflict and cooperation problems than competing political organizations.

 According to Philip Gorski and Vivek Swaroop Sharma, the "neo-Darwinian" framework for the emergence of sovereign states is the dominant explanation in the scholarship.
-The neo-Darwininian framework emphasizes how the modern state emerged as the dominant organizational form through natural selection and competition.
+The neo-Darwinian framework emphasizes how the modern state emerged as the dominant organizational form through natural selection and competition.

 Theories of state function

 Most political theories of the state can roughly be classified into two categories: